hylandtechoutreach/webskillup/Lesson08ForLoops/IntroductionToForLoops.md

 # For Loops: An Introduction
 Repetition is a beautiful thing.
-If you've ever listened to the music of Daft Punk, you might be familiar with their hit song ["Around the World"](https://www.youtube.com/watch?v=dwDns8x3Jb4).
+If you've ever listened to the music of Daft Punk, you might be familiar with their hit song "[Around the World](https://www.youtube.com/watch?v=dwDns8x3Jb4)."
 The song goes something like this:

 ```
 Around the world, around the world